jvdsande/nanoslices/packages/core/README.md

 _Main methods to use to consume the state in an application._

 - `get(selector: (atoms) => Atom)`: Takes an atom selector in parameter, and returns the current value stored in the atom.
+  Can optionally take a second boolean parameter.
+If the second parameter is `true`, then the returned value will be wrapped in a readable atom, so that it can be subscribed to for instance in a computed from another store.
 - `act(selector: (actions) => any)`: Takes a store action selector in parameter, and returns anything.
 You can either return the action itself to be called later, or call the action in the selector and return its value.
 - `initialize()`: Executes the callbacks passed to the `initialize` method of the various slices.

+The `get` and `act` selectors can also return an array of atoms or actions respectively, in which case the methods return an array of store values, or the array of actions in the case of `act`.

 **Advanced methods:**